Andreyf20/dot-files/nvim/README.md

+# Guide
-Location for this dir should be -> /home/USER/.config/nvim

-Make sure to install **gcc g++ ripgrep unzip** which are needed for some plugins
+Location for this dir should be -> /home/USER/.config/nvim Make sure to install **gcc g++ ripgrep unzip** which are needed for some plugins

-## LS <!-- Maybe i do not need to do this? -->

-- npm i -g typescript typescript-language-server
-- npm i -g vscode-langservers-extracted

-### Install manually <!-- Cannot get them to install automatically -->

-- pip install --upgrade autopep8

-### Added languages
+## Added languages

 - Lua
 - Typescript, Javascript, CSS